Resolution of singularities of an idealistic filtration in dimension 3 after Benito-Villamayor

-We would like to use ``induction'' in order to solve the problem of embedded resolution of singularities.
-However, the inductive structure to approach Problem 2 is not clear as stated, at least not obvious.
-We will present in \S 3 the reformulation by Hironaka where in characteristic zero the inductive structure on dimension is more transparent and used classically, and in \S 4 another reformulation where in positive characteristic the inductive structure on the invariant ``$\sigma$'' emerges.
+How can we solve Problem 2 (in a functorial way so that we can solve Problem 1 also) ?
+We would like to use ``induction'' on dimension.
+However, the inductive scheme to approach Problem 2 is not clear as stated, at least not obvious.
+We will present in \S 3 the reformulation by Hironaka where in characteristic zero the inductive scheme on dimension is more transparent and used classically, and in \S 4 another reformulation in our framework where in positive characteristic the inductive scheme on the invariant ``$\sigma$'' emerges.

-We give an overview of our paper in the following.
+We give an overview of the contents of our paper in the following.